Bernard Okoe-Boye

-Bernard Okoe-Boye is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ledzokuku Constituency in the Greater Accra Region on the ticket of the New Patriotic Party.
-He is currently the board chairman of the Korle Bu Teaching Hospital, the nation's largest medical facility.
+Bernard Okoe-Boye is a Ghanaian medical doctor.
+He is also a politician and was a member of the Seventh Parliament of the Fourth Republic of Ghana representing the Ledzokuku Constituency in the Greater Accra Region on the ticket of the New Patriotic Party.
+He was once the board chairman of the Korle Bu Teaching Hospital, the nation's largest medical facility.
+He was also the chief executive officer of the National Health InsuranceAuthority(NHIA) mandated to run the affairs of Ghana's pro-poor health insurance policy, the National Health Insurance Scheme (Ghana).
+On 14 February 2024, he was nominated for consideration by Parliament as Minister of Health.

+He advocated for the removal of some tax handles on dialysis consumables to lessen the “enormous burden” associated with renal treatment in March 2024.